Germany: Schools reopen for younger children amid rising COVID infections | DW | 22.02.2021

 Lawmakers have pushed to accelerate the vaccination of teachers to keep schools open for younger children.
 The move comes amid rising infections and the threat of a third wave.

-Although children are less likely to feel the effects of a coronavirus infection, they can still spread the disease

-Daycare centers and elementary schools in ten German states reopened on Monday almost two months after their doors were shut.
+Day care centers and elementary schools in 10 German states reopened on Monday, almost two months after their doors were shut due to a resurgence in the COVID-19 pandemic.

 The decision to open schools for the youngest children followed a continuous fall in the rate of infection across the country.
 But by Monday this trend had reversed as the more contagious variants of coronavirus spread through Germany.

-The ten states joined Saxony and Lower Saxony in opening schools for the youngest children, bringing the total number of states with open schools to 12 out of 16.
+The 10 states joined Saxony and Lower Saxony in opening schools for the youngest children, bringing the total number of states with open schools to 12 out of 16.

-Minister for Families Franziska Giffey defended the move, but also called for staff in elementary schools and daycare centers to be moved up on the vaccine priority list, in an interview with the German public broadcaster ZDF.
+Families Minister Franziska Giffey defended the move, but also called for staff in elementary schools and day care centers to be moved up on the vaccine priority list, in an interview with the German public broadcaster ZDF.

 Health Minister Jens Spahn will meet with state officials on Monday afternoon to discuss the option of bringing forward vaccinations for teachers and staff.